marco-rocha97/shadowlight/SUPABASE_SETUP.md

 2. Click "New Project"
 3. Choose your organization
 4. Enter a project name (e.g., "shadowlight-todo")
-5. Enter a database password (save this!)
-WCoj9awdHKWjMsxr
+5. Enter a database password (save this!).
+For local dev, store it in an env var: `SUPABASE_DB_PASSWORD`.
 6. Choose a region close to you
 7. Click "Create new project"